New Students in Grades 1st through 6th

 Welcome to Basin Elementary!
 We are eager to meet our new students and their families.
 We encourage you to learn more about our school as you explore the other pages on our website.
 We have rigorous academic standards and believe in developing leadership skills within each student.
-We are in the process of becoming a STEM designated school and have infused STEM activities across the content areas.
+We are a STEM Designated school (one of7 in Idaho) and have infused STEM activities across the content areas.
 Additionally, students attend weekly STEM lab classes where students learn to 3D print, use virtual reality technology, code and use the engineering design process.
 We value collaboration and purposefully engage students and their parents in our school planning and programming.
 We look forward to meeting you soon!
 Please use the link below to begin the registration process.
 After we receive your survey responses, we will be in contact with you regarding additional paperwork and enrollment requirements.

 If this is your first time enrolling a child at Basin, we would like to extend a warm welcome!
-The Basin Elementary Preschool will begin its 23rd year in the Fall of 2021 and we are excited to have a new group of students join the Basin family!
+The Basin Elementary Preschool will begin its 24th year in the Fall of 2022, and we are excited to have a new group of students join the Basin family!
 Basin's preschool program is one of the few public preschool programs that is open to ALL 4 year olds that live within the school district's boundaries.
-We also serve 3 year old students that are eligible for special education services.
+We also serve 3 year old students that are eligible for special education services and have a parent outreach, playgroup and a one day a week 3 year old program.
 Our program has been very successful in preparing our students for kindergarten and beyond, and we have served as a model program for other preschools around the state.

 Our preschoolers can ride the bus to and from school as well as participate in our breakfast and lunch programs.
-Our program is funded by our local school district supplemental levy, the district, grant funding and a small tuition from students.
-Thanks to the Preschool the Idaho Way, AEYC grant, we have been able to offer tuition for $50 per month.
-We also have full scholarships and students who qualify for special education do not pay tuition.
-Our goal is for all students in our district to participate and we will work with the family on an affordable plan.
+Our program is funded by our local school district supplemental levy, the district, and grant funding.
+Our goal is for all students in our district to participate.

 Special Note Regarding 3 Year Olds